Video and Model Details

 “What could be more significant or greater,” Teichert asked, “than to tell the story of mankind from the Tower of Babel to the Zion in the tops of the Rocky Mountains?”
 Majestic figures appear, including Abraham, Joseph of Egypt, Moses, Esau, the Pilgrims, Columbus and, at the head of the room, an “Indian Brave as the symbol of the American Continent.”
 These figures, rendered in Teichert’s impressionistic style with minimal detail, weave together in an expansive visual narrative of human history.
 The painting reflects some of the purposes of temples, which are to help Latter-day Saints come to a greater understanding of their earthly journey, commit to following Jesus Christ, and strive to live service-filled lives.

 The Scandinavian background of the workers was obvious in the construction techniques they used.
-In one part of the temple, a Norwegian boat builder was in charge of designing the ceiling.
-He had never built a large building before and was not sure how to go about it, so he simply used the design of a boat and turned it upside down.
+It one point in the construction of the temple, a Norwegian boat builder was in charge of designing the roof.
+He had never built a roof for a large building before and was not sure how to go about it, so he simply used the design of a boat and turned it upside down.

 When the main structure of the building was complete, work moved to decorating the inside.
 The Saints took great care in the details of everything.
 One unique feature of the Manti Temple is the carpet in the celestial room, which contains twenty-seven different colors all woven together.
 Also of note is the symbolic hardware, which contains writing and symbols in both Arabic and ancient Egyptian.
 John Patrick Reid specialized in designing the door catches, hinges, and knobs.
 His grandson, Hugh W. Nibley, described the designs on them.
 The following is his analysis of just one small artifact within the Manti Temple.